CyrilleB79/NVDAScripts/README.md

 This script allows to modify speech parameter while in SayAll without stopping SayAll.
 The commands affected by this feature are the synthesizer ring commands, the command to cycle through punctuation level and thetoggle to report or not CLDR.

+### globalPlugins/findExtended.py

+This script removes the dialog box that appears when no more occurrence is found during a search operation.
+Only a message is reported instead.

 ### globalPlugins/langChangeRate.py